MODULHAUS/contract/readme.md

-# An open source friendly contracts.
+# An open source friendly contract.

-Retain rights to your work, while still giving your clients their software.
+Retain rights to your work, and give your clients their software.

+At the same time.

 Wow.